rancher/fleet-docs/docs/install-usage-fleetCLI.md

 * `fleet deploy`: takes the output of `fleet target`, or a dumped `bundledeployment`/content resource and deploys it to a cluster, just like fleet-agent would.
 You can use it in these scenarios:
   * `fleet apply -o - name ./folder` to check the YAML of the bundle before creating it.
 For more information, refer to [Convert a Helm chart into a bundle.](#convert-a-helm-chart-into-a-bundle)
   * Use with a target to debug selectors and verify which downstream clusters are targeted.
-  * `fleet deploy --dry-run` to print the resources that would be deployed, but does not apply them.
+  * `fleet deploy --dry-run` to print the resources that would be deployed, but without applying them.

 ![A diagram explaining how fleet CLI key commands work.](../static/img/fleetCLI-key-components.svg)